 Students seeking counseling services will be allowed a first appointment free of charge, after which there will be a one-time charge of $75 per semester for the continuation of counseling services.
 This is an access of service fee that will be billed directly to your account confidentially.
 The Counseling Center cannot and will not accept any form of payment from students within the Counseling Center.
 Please note that because this is a point of access fee and not fee for service, this charge cannot be billed to your health insurance.

 Can I use my health insurance for additional sessions if I run out?

-Counseling services are free of charge at all times and are designed to address issues that are short-term in nature.
+We do not accept health insurance at the Counseling Center.
+Counseling services are designed to address issues that are short-term in nature.
 If the student feels they would benefit from weekly counseling, or would like to see a specialist off-campus, we work with the student to help facilitate a smooth transfer to a local professional.
 Please refer to the Off-Campus Professionals page for a listing of local resources.

 What do students come to the Counseling Center for?